utmishr/ChatGPT_clone/README.md

 3. **Generate OpenAI API Key**:

-   To use ChatGPT Clone, you'll need an API key from OpenAI.
+   To use TurboTalk, you'll need an API key from OpenAI.
 Follow these steps to obtain one:

    Visit the OpenAI website and create an account or log in if you already have one.
    Once logged in, go to your account settings or developer dashboard to create a new API key.